Smoreaux/Myst/README.md

 # Myst

 ## Description
-Myst is a full-stack replication of a steam product page built by a global remote development team of 4 people.
+Myst is a full-stack replication of a steam product page built in a week by a global remote development team of 4 people.

 ## Table of Contents
 * [Installation](#installation)